 Efforts by lawmakers and governments to remove existing protections for gender equality and introduce new restrictions on SRHR violate international human rights treaties.
 Under international human rights law retrogressive measures that seek to restrict or remove existing legal entitlements or protections for human rights are almost never permissible and violate the principle of non-retrogression.
 These measures also contradict regional good practices and public health guidelines, and are out of step with the trend across Europe in favor of laws and policies that protect and advance SRHR.

-We are working hand in hand with civil society and human rights defenders across the region to prevent the erosion of existing rights and entitlements, and to counter these efforts to introduce regressive restrictions on sexual and reproductive rights and to bring threats of regression to the attention of regional and international human rights and political bodies.
+The Center for Reproductive Rights is working hand in hand with civil society and human rights defenders across the region to prevent the erosion of existing rights and entitlements, and to counter these efforts to introduce regressive restrictions on sexual and reproductive rights and to bring threats of regression to the attention of regional and international human rights and political bodies.
 Through advocacy, awareness raising, information provision and litigation we seek to defend gender equality protections and existing SRHR entitlement across the European region.